-Some of you may have read the sad story about the murder of a woman in the Justice Story column of the on Sunday.
+Some of you may have read the sad story about the murder of a woman in the Justice Story column of the Daily News on Sunday.
 It is about how Irma Pradier thought she was going to run off with her boyfriend to California, but instead she was found murdered the next day along the Harlem Speedway, today known as the Harlem River Drive.
 I was particularly interested in this because it noted that she had been a maid at The Mount Sinai Hospital, and had even lived at the Hospital.
 I also realized that she had been hired before 1937, which meant there was a good chance the Aufses Archives had some record about her in our one existing employee logbook, which dates from 1882-1937.
 This lists all persons hired to work at Mount Sinai, which would exclude the medical staff who were generally not paid anything, or worked under a contract model.

 And I was right!

 Below is a portion of the page from our logbook that includes Irma Pradier.
 You can see from this she was hired February 13, 1934 and she lived ‘In,’ which would have meant the Employee Dormitory that faced 99th St., near Madison Ave. (across from today’s Atran and Berg buildings.)
 She was hired to be a Maid in the OPD (Out-Patient Department) for $35/month.
 (She would have also received a free meal as part of her compensation.)
 When she resigned on July 19, 1937, she had advanced to $47/month.
 As the News‘ article says, her reason for leaving is listed as “Going to Calif.”
 And the rest is history, or at least, an article in the Sunday Daily News.

 *The book is organized chronologically under each letter of the alphabet.
 Every entry was done by hand by an employee of the Personnel Office.
 This was THE official employment history of each worker.
 The blue bottom edge is from a long ago ink spill that saturated the pages.
 Note the other reasons for leaving employment.
 Some are fascinating!